jesusbotella/Monoexpress/README.md

 # Monoexpress API
 **MOngoNOdeEXPRESS**

 NodeJS Module to create an API with CRUD methods, based on Express and Mongoose.
-This module allows you to create an API to test something in a few minutes, and it is only needed to have a MongoDB database and NodeJS installed.
+This module allows you to create an API to whatever you want to do in a few minutes, and it is only needed to have a MongoDB database and NodeJS installed.

 Written in Javascript, following the [ES5 Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/master/es5#the-javascript-style-guide-guide).